odytrice/kubernetes/monitoring/Readme.md

 data:
   traefik.toml: |
     ...
-    # These three lines setup a traefik entrypoint to 8080
-    [entryPoints]
-      [entryPoints.metrics]
-        address = ":8080"
-    ...
     # These three lines tell traefik to expose the promethus metrics via the metrics entrypoint
     [metrics]
     [metrics.prometheus]
-      entryPoint = "metrics"
 ```

+Make sure you apply the changes to update the Traefik with the new Metrics setting.
 After this we can now move on to setting up grafana

 ## 2. Setup Graphana Credentials